 Sunsets are exceptional in Khao Lak.
 To quote Angela Abraham, “The sunset comes as a settled heart to the horizon, as if the sky itself could speak of love”.
 Angela Abraham@descriptionari

 The loud, noisy, big Burp restaurant.
-Excellent local seafood place In Khao Lak that often fills up with the local crowd.
+Excellent local seafood place In Khao Lak often fills up with the local crowd.
 See the link here.

-For fair European, or rather more Scandinavian food Viking was always the place we would go.
+For fair European, or rather more Scandinavian food Viking was always the place.
 The restaurant always included Swedish style pizza salad to all main dishes.
-Last time we were in Khao Lak, the restaurant seemed to be closed though.
-(Will advise you to do a you an update via Google Maps).
+The last time we were in Khao Lak, the restaurant seemed to be closed, though.
+(I will advise you to do an update via Google Maps).

 E-Sarn Seafood next to Eden Resort was surprisingly good.